TildaLabs/swift-style-guide/README.markdown

 ## Credits

-This style guide is a collaborative effort from the most stylish raywenderlich.com team members:
+This style guide is a fork of the wonderful style guide from raywenderlich.com.
+It was originally created by the collaborative effort from the most stylish raywenderlich.com team members:

 * [Jawwad Ahmad](https://github.com/jawwad)
 * [Soheil Moayedi Azarpour](https://github.com/moayes)